Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

-This notion can be developed further.
-For the decoder of the length $N/2$ code that is embedded in the $N$ length decoder, there is a an auxiliary array of $N/8$ processors.
-This auxiliary array is used on steps I and III of the decoder of length $N$ and length $N/2$.
+This notion can be further developed.
+For the embedded $N/2$ length decoder, there is a an auxiliary array of $N/8$ processors.
+This auxiliary array is used on steps $0$ and $2$ of the decoders of length $N$ and length $N/2$.
 Therefore, it is idle most of the time, and we can share it among the $\mathrm{p}$ decoders of length $N/2$.
-Assuming that $\mathrm{p} = N-1$, we may allocate $3$ auxiliary arrays that will be shared among the decoders, each one is dedicated for one of these different step: one array for step I (and III) of the $N$ length decoder, one array for step I of the $N/2$ length decoder and one array for step III of the $N/2$ length decoder.
+Assuming that $\mathrm{p} = N-1$, we may allocate three auxiliary arrays that will be shared among the decoders, each one is dedicated to one of these different steps: one array for step $0$ (and $2$) of the $N$ length decoder, one array for step $0$ of the $N/2$ length decoder and one array for step $2$ of the $N/2$ length decoder.
 For each of the decoded codewords the number of clock cycles between these steps is at least $\mathrm{p}$, therefore there will be no contention on these resources and the throughput will not suffer because of this hardware reduction.